 Bypass navigation bar

-Dallas County residents pay $156 per three-hour class — that’s $52 per credit hour, or just $624 for a full semester load of 12 credit hours.
+Dallas County residents pay $177 per three-hour class — that is $59 per credit hour, or just $708 for a full-semester load of 12 credit hours.

 tuition rates for tuition according to your place of residency.

-If you are a Dallas County high school graduating senior, you may qualify for Rising Star funds to help pay for this program.
+Rising Star funds to help pay for this program.
 The Rising Star program offers academic support services and up to $4,000 for tuition and books, if you have established financial need.

 The program also provides student volunteers for work projects for the nonprofit organization 1house at a time, a program that helps low-income homeowners reduce utility costs by providing free installation of solar photovoltaic systems and renewable energy technologies.
 The program, under the more comprehensive umbrella of A Nurtured World, is committed to social service in a way that reduces recipients’ environmental footprint while allowing them to save money and improve their quality of life.
 Volunteer labor and in-kind donations support the organization’s work events.